 Cesium-137 decays in the environment by emitting beta particles.
-As noted above, cesium-137 decays to a short lived decay product, barium-137m.
+As noted above, cesium-137 decays to a short-lived decay product, barium-137m.
 The latter isotope emits gamma radiation of moderate energy, which further decays to a stable form of barium.
+The time required for a radioactive substance to lose 50 percent of its radioactivity by decay is known as the half-life.
 Cesium-137 is significant because of its prevalence, relatively long half life (30 years), and its potential effects on human health.

-Cesium-137 emits beta particles as it decays to the barium isotope, Ba-137m (half life = 2.6 minutes).
+Barium-137, the daughter product of cesium137 decay, has a half-life of 2.6 minutes.